For your website to have a competitive edge in search engine results pages (SERPs), you need regular, fresh content.

-However, someone may be searching a more long tail keyword like where can I buy gluten-free pet food nearby when they are ready to buy.
+However, someone may be searching for a more long-tail keyword like Where can I buy gluten-free pet food nearby when they are ready to buy?

 Now the thing is that 70% all search queries are long-tail keywords, according to BrightEdge.
 These keywords are especially prevalent today because of voice search, allowing for a wider-spread use of natural language in searches.

 When they search for the answer to that query, they may find what they want to learn and also discover that they need special cat food and vitamins that they can buy from a pet store.